h3rb/ZeroTypes/README.md

 So the value of such a constructor is very limited.
 It only really provides initialization for the class itself.
 Almost always this kind of "default constructor" cannot be used in tandem with a virtual function to provide the expected result (or desired result).
 In dynamic languages, like C# or eC, you can use a virtual function in a constructor without much issue.

-Since it has little utility, it can be avoided altogether, keeping the code cleaner.
+Since it has little utility, it can be avoided altogether, keeping the code cleaner, and avoiding the habit of falling into this trap, and all of the other traps like: https://stackoverflow.com/questions/3156597/override-or-remove-an-inherited-constructor

 __To Do:__